Turn a Hobby Into a Business

 You could also consider starting a podcast, or creating a YouTube channel around your hobby.
 This will give your audience a place to interact with each other.
 It will also give you the opportunity to provide value.
 That way, when the time comes to ask people to buy whatever it is you created, they’ll already be familiar with you and the quality of your work.

-Turn your product into a service
+Turn your product into the most profitable business

-Let’s say your hobby doesn’t lend itself well to either creating a product or building a platform.
+How to turn a hobby into a businessLet’s say your hobby doesn’t lend itself well to either creating a product or building a platform.
 That doesn’t mean you should give up on turning it into a career.
 You can always turn your hobby into a business by offering a service.
 A great example of this is things like yoga or meditation.

 These practices have been around for thousands of years, but in the past decade, they’ve become incredibly popular in the West.
 That popularity has led to the creation of many different types of yoga and meditation classes.
 If you’re good at yoga, but you don’t want to open a studio, you can turn this hobby into a service by becoming a yoga instructor for hire.
 This option is great if your hobby isn’t easily turned into a product or a platform.